Buckawk-32/FRC_6998_2023_bot/README.md

 This is the Generation 1 code for the Gen 1 robot.
 This is still a early prototype code.
 Each week should have a new generation of code.

 ## The Current Goal
-Finish the Arm subsystem and the Transfer Subsytem, once that is done, we need to test it with operator and driver controls.
+Now that Gen 1 code is done, I need to test the vaules (PID, FF, etc) and do more testing for can conclusion on Gen 2.

-## Date
+## Objectives
-Gen 1 finish by 2/6
+Finish testing by 2/9

 ## Contributions
 Thanks to a lot of google and github (team 326, 138, 2168), WPI documentation, Limelight documentation, and the seniors in our team.